forcedotcom/sfdx-core/TEST_SETUP.md

 });
 ```

-You can also use `shouldThrowSync` for syncrhonous functions you expect to fail
+You can also use `shouldThrowSync` for syncrhonous functions you expect to fail.

 ```typescript
 import { SfError } from '@salesforce/core';